A pseudoexponentiation-like structure on the algebraic numbers: Points with independent coordinates

-Now, if $P$ is a point such that $[k(P):k]>d':=d\cdot e$, then $z(P)$ is defined, finite and $[k(z(P)):k]>d$.
-By the previous proposition, the specialisations of $x_{1},\dots,x_{n}$ at $P$ are $\Q$-linearly independent. \end{proof} An analogous but different statement holds for the multiplicative case for varieties of dimension greater than $1$. \begin{prop} Let $V$ be an absolutely irreducible quasi-projective variety defined over $k$ with $\dim(V)>1$.
-Let $w_{1},\dots,w_{n}$ be some functions in $k(V)$ that are multiplicatively independent modulo constants.
+Now, if $P$ is a point such that $[k(P):k]>d':=d\cdot e$, then $x(P)$ is defined, finite and $[k(x(P)):k]>d$.
+By the previous proposition, the specialisations of $z_{1},\dots,z_{n}$ at $P$ are $\Q$-linearly independent. \end{proof} An analogous but different statement holds for the multiplicative case for varieties of dimension greater than $1$. \begin{prop} Let $V$ be an absolutely irreducible variety defined over $k$ with $\dim(V)>1$.
+Let $w_{1},\dots,w_{n}$ be some functions in $k(V)$ that are multiplicatively independent over $\overline{k}^{*}$.